Tutorial: Web Testing (RVL)¶

 Now that we have matched the table, we need to add dynamic XPath to find any row that has the cell containing Amsterdam

-and find the edit link.
-You can expand the table and see the rows and cells visually and that will help us create the XPATH:
+and then click its Edit hyperlink.
+You can expand the table and visually see the rows and cells, which will help create the XPATH:

 1 |